nicolemihalachioiu/QuestionGame/README.md

 // node server.js

-- fix the importer question reveal on the host side (or all players)
+Ideas for improvement
+- make game modes maybe (in the future)
-- if you rejoin be able to rejoin under the same name (game code in the URL maybe)
+- being able to rejoin under the same name
+- be able to send the link for the active game (game code in the URL maybe)
 -  when the players leaves then the players leaves for real (leave button or the host is able to delete players)
-- make game modes maybe (in the future)
-- when you reload as a player show the revealed question